203-Systems/MatrixOS/README.md

 This project is licensed under the MIT License - see the LICENSE.md file for details

 ## Acknowledgments
-This project has used following projects:
+This project has used the following projects:

 [FreeRTOS](https://github.com/FreeRTOS/FreeRTOS-Kernel) - RTOS kernel